 - Biographies of the applicant and any core team members involved in the project.

-- Complete the budget table in Submittable outlining proposed totals of artist fees, equipment rentals, marketing, and other project expenses and income.
+- Budgets should outline proposed totals of artist fees, equipment rentals, marketing, and other project expenses and income.

 - Representative of the applicant’s grant project